Leveraging Connections in the Community

 Every step of our process is built on an equity framework.
 The goal is to begin with the framework and inculcate equity to discover and address the systemic, structural, and racial inequities that are the root cause of negative maternal health outcomes.

 AIM CCI chose a small number of communities experiencing high rates of maternal mortality and morbidity to be the first set of pilot sites for this initiative.
-These pilot sites will be implementing non-hospital focused maternal safety bundles with the guidance of their local maternal safety committees and National Maternal Safety Committee (NMSC).
+These pilot sites will be implementing non-hospital focused maternal safety bundles with the guidance of their local maternal safety workgroup and National Maternal Safety Committee (NMSC).

 Non-Hospital Focused Maternal Safety Bundles